khusmann/sample_math_proj/README.md

 configuring things in weird ways (compared to a raw script, where decisions are no-holds-barred)

-Future versions would have the capacity for all kinds of hand features, like the ability to rename a variable in your codebook, and have the change automatically propogate to all of the data file yaml definitions.
+Future versions would have the capacity for all kinds of handy features, like the ability to rename a variable in your codebook, and have the change automatically propogate to all of the data file yaml definitions.
 Wouldn't that be handy??